Kremlin panel urges Khodorkovsky's release

 Khodorkovsky was found guilty of embezzling almost all of his own company's oil profits over a set period.
 Yukos was responsible for one-fifth of Russia's oil production in the years preceding its breakup by the state.

-Khodorkovsky -- ranked as Russia's richest man when he was jailed -- was considered a dangerous political opponent to Putin who openly funded opposition parties and promoted his own energy interests that ran counter to those of state firms.
+Khodorkovsky was jailed while ranked as Russia's richest man and was considered a dangerous political opponent to Putin who openly funded opposition parties and promoted his own energy interests that ran counter to those of state firms.

 Putin said last week that he would be prepared to review a request for clemency by Khodorkovsky should he be elected to his third term as president in March elections.